 India ACP: Green-e Energy Equivalent

-Projects in India may use RECs in India with additional parameters in place of Green-e Energy
+Projects in India may use the Indian Central Electricity Regulatory Commission REC program with additional parameters in place of Green-e Energy.

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!